LiangkuLin/Kuna_ai_project/README.md

     REFIS_PASSWORD=xxxx
     ```

-2. Set up python environment and run project
+2. To run the project:
-    - Open termianl and head to WSL
+    - Open a terminal and switch to WSL
-    - CD to the project repository
+    - Navigate to the project directory
-    - Create running env
+    - Activate the virtual environment:
     ```
     source virt/bin/activate
     ```
-    - Run this project
+    - Start the project:
     ```
     python application.py
     ```
 ### Deployment (optional)
-1. Only several folders are needed when deployment
+1. The following folders and files are needed for deployment:
     ```
     app (folder)
     ebextensions (folder)